 If the request is authorized, the PCF derives the required QoS parameters based on the information provided by the NEF and determines whether this QoS is allowed (e.g. according to the policy input configuration in the UDR).

 If the request is not authorized or the required QoS is not allowed, the PCF indicates so in the response to the NEF.

-Editor's note: How policy data is handled in UDR is FFS.